veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 3. Install Teletype.
 A Teletype icon (looks like a radio tower) should appear at the bottom of your screen.
 4. Click the Teletype icon and authorize it using your Github credentials
 5. Go back to Atom, click the Teletype icon again and you should now be able to share your workspace or join a portal by pasting in the link to another person's workspace.

+### Deployment notifications

+#### What is it?

+Deployment notifications are automated messages that we send to our internal Slack channel to notify us when the application has been deployed.

+#### How do they work?

+Upon server start the the application will send a JSON payload to a [Slack incoming webhook](https://api.slack.com/incoming-webhooks "Incoming Webhook").
+The webhook then translates the information into a nicely formatted slack message that all developers can see.
+You can learn more about how they exactly work [here](https://github.com/cds-snc/vac-benefits-directory/blob/master/utils/deploy_notification.js).
+Important is that you set a `WEBHOOK_URL` environmental variable which is the URL of your Slack Webhook.

+#### What do we use them for?

+We primarily use the deploy notification to ensure that our production release are making it onto the production server.
+Each notification includes a link to the pull request that was merged into `master` as well as a timestamp of when the server finished starting up.
+This allows us to determine how long a production deploy takes after we kick off a production build.
+Currently from starting the build to deployment takes ~8 minutes.